 muscles) must contract quickly and absorb forces over a shorter time.

-to Minimize the Risk of Recurrence In order to prevent
+In order to prevent

 hamstring injuries it is advisable to minimize the following risk